-Shannxi provincial government formulated Opinions for Accelerating Relocation of Primary and Secondary Schools and Teaching Force Optimization and Ensuring Investment in Rural Compulsory Education in 2002, which established the principles of "properly merge and enlarge school size; identify suitable location; optimize resource allocation; invest in condition improvement; admission assurance; quality upgrading; and community responsiveness".
-It set the target of school reallocation over a period of five years (2002-2006)62, including reducing rural primary schools from 33,336 in 2000 to 26,336 in 2006.
+the principles of "properly merge and enlarge school size; identify suitable location; optimize resource allocation; invest in condition improvement; admission assurance; quality upgrading; and community responsiveness".
+It set the target of school reallocation over a period of five years (2002-2006), including reducing rural primary schools from 33,336 in 2000 to 26,336 in 2006.
 The average school size increased from 144 to over 180.
-The number of rural junior secondary schools reduced from 2,020 in 2000 to 1,844 in 2006, and average size increased from 930 to over 1000.
+The number of rural junior secondary schools reduced from 2020 in 2000 to 1844 in 2006, and average size increased from 930 to over 1000.

-The Several Regulations of Conduct Code on Compulsory Education in 2006 required that all the resources released by efficiency gains should be used to develop education, particularly the preschool and compulsory"63.
-The Protection Regulations of Primary and Secondary Schools in 2010 noted that the permission of County and higher level government was mandatory when the surplus resources are used in non education fields64.
+The Several Regulations of Conduct Code on Compulsory Education in 2006 required that all the resources released by efficiency gains should be used to develop education, particularly the preschool and compulsory".
+The Protection Regulations of Primary and Secondary Schools in 2010 noted that the permission of County and higher level government was mandatory when the surplus resources are used in non education fields.
 2011, Educational Standards in the Compulsory Period of Shanxi Province (Trail) made by Shannxi Education department was issued by the provincial authority.
-The standards with respects to rural school layout are: 6, 12, 18 or 24 classes for complete primary schools; each class accepts 45 students first and 40 students in the long run; incomplete schools to have at least 4 classes (30 students each one)65.
-12, 18 or 24 classes for junior secondary schools, each class can have 50 http://www.chinalawedu.com/news/1200/22598/22615/22794/2006/4/li745152371646002 1925-0.htm.
-2014-7-20.
+The standards with respects to rural school layout are: 6, 12, 18 or 24 classes for complete primary schools; each class accepts 45 students first and 40 students in the long run; incomplete schools to have at least 4 classes (30 students each one).
+12, 18 or 24 classes for junior secondary schools, each class can have 50 students first and 45 students in the long run.
+For high population density townships, the number of classes can be enlarged to 30.